Skip to content

 How many months of savings should I have for an emergency fund?

-A widely referenced guideline suggests somewhere between three and six months of essential expenses, though the right amount varies depending on factors like job stability, household size, and whether there are dependants.
+A widely referenced guideline suggests somewhere between three and six months of essential expenses, though an specific amount varies depending on factors like job stability, household size, and whether there are dependants.
 People in self-employment or less stable industries often find a larger buffer feels more comfortable.
 This calculator can help illustrate how current savings compare to that range.

 What counts as liquid savings for an emergency fund?